Gozde13/DataSciencePath/README.md

-# DataSciencePath
+# Analyzing Marketing Campaigns with Pandas
-This repo will include my data science projects with all detail
+This repo will include pandas examples